Esteban Carisimo

 Hi there!

-I’m Esteban Carisimo, a Postdoctoral Researcher at AquaLab, a group at the Department of Computer Science of Northwestern University.
-My research focuses on diverse aspects of the Internet topology, including IXPs, CDNs, transit diversity, network congestion with also interdisciplinary approaches to these topics.
-Prior to joining Northwestern, I obtained Doctoral (2020) and Engineering (2014) degrees from Universidad de Buenos Aires, where I was also appointed as Adjunct Professor of the Department of Computer Science of the School of Engineering between 2020 and 2021.
+I am Esteban Carisimo, a Postdoctoral Researcher at AquaLab, a group in the Department of Computer Science at Northwestern University.
+My research focuses on Internet topology and infrastructure, with an emphasis on the role of governments in connectivity and content delivery.
+I am particularly interested in Submarine Cable Networks (SCNs), Internet Exchange Points (IXPs), Content Delivery Networks (CDNs), transit diversity, and network congestion.
+My work aims to enrich the public debate on digital connectivity with evidence-based insights.
+Being born in Latin America influences my research, particularly regarding the Internet’s evolution in the region.
+I earned my Doctoral (2020) and Engineering (2014) degrees from Universidad de Buenos Aires, where I was an Adjunct Professor in the Computer Science Department of the School of Engineering from 2020 to 2021.

 news